k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 The following table lists node types.
-Please refer to the files in the following table's **Examples** column.
-The files can be found in the [KB Demo Project](/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md) under Project Tree > Web Services.
+Please refer to the Graphit file names that appear in the **Examples** column of the following table.
+These files can be found in the [KB Demo Project](/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md) under Project Tree > Web Services.
 We suggest that you run each Graphit file in a Debug mode and observe the response.